0xPolygon/polygon-docs/docs/cdk/get-started/deploy-validium/contracts/prerequisites.md

 We will be working with two separate `.env` files.

 - One `.env` file resides in the contracts project directory.
-We will set this up in the [contract set up](set-up.md#create-the-env-configuration) section.
+We will set this up in the [contract set up](set-up.md#create-the-contracts-env-configuration) section.
 - Another `.env` resides in a shared system directory so that it is accessible to the node and all running processes.
-We will populate this file as we go along.

 Create a folder `/tmp/cdk/` to store the shared `.env` file which will be used by all running processes.